-There are hundreds of species of squirrels worldwide and squirrels are widespread in suburban and urban environments.
+There are hundreds of species of squirrels worldwide, and squirrels are widespread in suburban and urban environments.
 They are opportunists and have readily adapted to living near humans.
-This includes using our homes (most often our attics) as nesting sites.
-Species of squirrels found in the US vary by state but include the eastern grey squirrel, the western grey squirrel, and the red squirrel.
-Here are the top 13 signs there are squirrels in the attic of your house and a plan on how you can remove them.
+This includes using our homes (often our attics) as nesting sites.
+Species of squirrels found in the US vary by state but have the eastern grey squirrel, the western grey squirrel, and the red squirrel.
+Here are the top 13 signs of squirrels in your house’s attic and a plan on how to remove them.

 13 Signs There Are Squirrels in the Attic of Your House